 Many English teachers these days are switching from teaching in a classroom to teaching English online.
 Making the transition to teaching English online can be challenging, especially when all of the classroom games and activities you are used to are no longer possible.
-That’s why we put together this list of games and activities which you can use when teaching English online.
-This list also includes lots of resources for teaching English online that you can use for free.
+That’s why we put together this list of fun and free games and activities for teaching English online.

 Related: Best Kahoot Alternatives